GetRecruited

 ·7 min read·Peter Kildegaard

-That headcount model creates a specific dynamic: D1 basketball coaches have a small, fixed number of full scholarships, each one representing a significant financial commitment, and they rarely offer one unless they're confident about the recruit.
+That roster limit system creates a specific dynamic: D1 basketball coaches have a small, fixed number of scholarship spots, each one representing a significant financial commitment, and they rarely offer one unless they're confident about the recruit.
 The process looks different at D2, D3, NAIA, and JUCO — where equivalency models and different financial structures apply — and families who understand those differences can identify more opportunities and evaluate them more accurately.

-Basketball scholarship structure: headcount at D1, equivalency below
+Basketball scholarship structure: roster limits at D1, equivalency below

 NCAA D2 and below: equivalency.